tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 11/12/2020 at 12:00 AM*
+*Updated 11/13/2020 at 12:00 AM*
-### In the novel 'Around the World in 80 Days' Phileas Fogg's faithful valet is named what?
+### In mobster lingo, if you 'sing like a canary' what are you doing?
 <details>
 <summary>
-Sancho Panza
+impersonating Sinatra
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Passepartout
+talking to the cops
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-Renfield
+killing an enemy
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Savoir Faire
+betting on horses
 </summary>

 :x: *Wrong...*